 What Is Project Planning?

 Project planning is the act of creating a roadmap for how you’ll complete your project.
-It should include the scope of work to be completed, the key objectives, and schedules.
+It should include the scope of work to be completed, the key project objectives, and schedules.

 It helps to keep all project team members and stakeholders moving toward successful project completion by providing clear direction and expectations.